shafiuyushawu/Awesome-Books/README.md

           plugins: [require('daisyui')],
         }
       ``
-  - Copy and paste below to install daisy ui packages.
+4. Copy and paste below to install daisy ui packages.
       ```bash
         npm install daisyui
       ``

+5. Now open with live server

 ### Install

 > To install linters and other project's dependencies run: